-In the fall of 2019, there were 418 PLSC major.
-In the spring, there were 408 majors (also, see below on the merger of the International & Global Studies Program and the Department of Political Science).
-To address impediments to graduation the department will review its course offerings to increase the number of students allowed to enroll per class.
-The department has in place a director of undergraduate studies who assists with advising during summer orientation.
+In the fall of 2021, there were 459 PLSC majors.
+In the spring of 202 there were 444 majors.
+To address impediments to graduation the department will review its course offerings to increase the number of students allowed to enroll per class, if necessary.
+The department has in place a director of undergraduate studies.
+This individual meets with students regularly during the academic year and is available to assist with advising during summer orientation.
 Increasing the director's opportunity to engage with at risk students is also a departmental goal.